How to deal with OCD

 One of the most distressing parts of having a mental illness is feeling like you’re in it alone.
 Thankfully, that’s not the case – there’s lots of different types of support out there.

 One really great thing to do is to join a support group, where you can talk to other people who have OCD.
-You can find support groups in your area here.
+You can also connect with others on online forums, like the SANE forums or the ReachOut Online Community.

-There are also OCD support programs for young people available, like this online treatment program from Curtin University or the ‘OCD Stop’ program via Mental Health Online.
-There’s lots of different types of programs available - you can find more by resources and OCD support programs and organisations via OCD Australia.
+There are also OCD support programs for young people available, like this online treatment program from Curtin University or the ‘OCD Stop’ program (for people over 18 years of age).
+Find more programs and resources on the healthdirect website.

 What can I do now?